- Hotel & Spa

 Are you looking for an enticing, exciting getaway from the often-exasperating ins and outs of everyday life?
 When you’re busy with work, your commute, your household worries, your social life, your family or other responsibilities, sometimes you can forget how much you need to take some time away to just have fun and feel alive.
 If you’re a gamer who craves some time to rediscover your skills, a close by live dealer casino in California is just what you need.

 Located in Lemoore, CA, the heart of the San Joaquin Valley, Tachi Palace Hotel & Casino is the perfect getaway resort complete with fantastic rooms, amenities and casino games.
-When you book a staycation with us, you’ll have access to all our casino and table games — including Blackjack Bingo, Blackjack, Mystery Card Roulette, Spanish 21, Mini-Baccarat With Dragon Bonus, Pai Gow Poker in Lemoore and so much more.
+When you book a staycation with us, you’ll have access to all our casino and table games — including Blackjack Bingo, Blackjack, Spanish 21, Mini-Baccarat With Dragon Bonus, Pai Gow Poker in Lemoore and so much more.

 Whether you’re looking for free poker tutorials in California, high-limit gaming or another casino experience, Tachi Palace has the vivacious variety of games and activities to suit your tastes.
 As the most luxurious, inspiring live dealer casino with high roller gambling in California’s San Joaquin Valley, we’re here to ensure you have a fun-filled getaway.